pavanyellow/alphasae/README.md

 This is the quickest way to explore the extracted features:

 - Loading takes 3-4 seconds initially, faster on subsequent loads due to caching.
-- Qualitatively, SAEs with L1 penalties 3 and 4, and feature counts of 1024 and 2048 are more Interpretable.
+- Qualitatively, SAEs with L1 penalties 3 and 4, and feature counts of 1024 and 2048 are more interpretable.

 ### Option 2: Local Visualization